Skip to content

 Then life happened, habits returned, and the weight followed.

-ultra-processed foods are engineered to override hunger and fullness.
+ultra-processed foods are engineered to override your hunger and fullness signals.

-When that’s your environment, struggling is a predictable outcome.
+When that's most of what's in your house, struggling is a predictable outcome.

 For me, ditching UPFs means: